vaibhav0000patel/Topical-Sentiment-Analysis/README.md

 You can also change the data processing flow of ```prepareDocuments(datasetPath,documentsPath,datasetTweetsPath)``` in ```classify.py```.

 Note: If you are switching from python2 to python3 or vice versa, You need to delete all the ```.pickle``` files from pickled_classifiers and pickled_data.
+Then, execute TEST.py again.